Jack (given name)

-Jack is a given name of English origin, originally a diminutive of John.
-In modern usage it is often a given name on its own, although it can still be used as a diminutive of given names like Jackson (which is originally a partonic surname derived from Jack itself).
+Jack is a given name of English origin.
+In modern usage, Jack is often a given name on its own, although it can be used as a diminutive of other given names.
 Since the late 20th century, Jack has become one of the most common names for boys in many English-speaking countries.
-Jack is also used to a lesser extent as a female given name, often as a shortened version of Jacqueline.
+Jack is also used to a much lesser extent as a female name, often as a shortened version of Jacqueline.

 The word "jack" is also commonly used in other contexts in English for many occupations, objects and actions, linked to the use of the word as a metaphor for a common man.

 Origin

-Jack is thought by some to have hailed from the earlier Jackin (from the name Jankin).
+Jack is derived from the Middle English diminutive Jackin, an alteration of Jankin.
+Jankin is a diminutive of Jan which is derived from the Old French name Jehan, a form of John.
 Alternatively, it may be derived from an anglicisation of Jacques, the French form of the name James or Jacob.
-There is also a theory that it is Celtic in origin, meaning "healthy, strong, full of vital energy" (compare the Welsh word iach, "health"), from a putative Ancient British Yakkios.

 Both the name and the word "jack" were long used as a term to refer to any man (including boys), especially of the common classes.

 Frequency

-In several English-speaking countries, Jack has become increasingly used as a formal name, rather than being a mere nickname as it traditionally has been.
-In its own right, it is now more popular than John, James, and Jacob.
-In recent years, Jack has been the most common given name for boys in the United Kingdom, Ireland, and Australia, and has grown in popularity in the United States and Canada.
+In several English-speaking countries, Jack has become used as a formal given name and is now more popular than John, James, or Jacob.
+During the first decade of the 21st century, Jack was the most common given name for boys in the United Kingdom, Ireland, and Australia, and grew in popularity in the United States and Canada.

-John —from which Jack was originally derived— was, along with William, the most frequent male name throughout the 19th century and in the first half of the 20th century.
 Jack appeared on the lists of the most frequently used male-baby names in the UK for 2003–2007.

-In 2014, Jack was again the most popular name for baby boys in Ireland.
+From 2000 to 2024, Jack was either the number 1 or 2 most popular name for baby boys in Ireland.

 In 2008, 2009, 2010, and 2013, Jack was the most common name given to boys in Australia.

-According to the United States Census of 1990, Jack is an uncommon American name, the given name for 0.315% of the male population and 0.001% of the female population.
-However, the frequency of Jack as a baby name has steadily increased from the 160–170 rank prior to 1991 to a rank of 35 in 2006.
+The frequency of Jack as a baby name in the US has steadily increased from the 160–170 rank prior to 1991 to a rank of 11 in 2021.

 In 2022, it was the tenth most common name given to boys in Canada.

-Jock is a common diminutive of the name John in Scotland.